Stringhalt In Horses: Causes And How To Treat

-Often these horses are more severely affected at the walk, and as the gait increases in speed, the clinical signs disappear.
-This is why you might notice some interesting gaits of racehorses when they are walking around the birdcage, yet they can gallop perfectly.
+Stringhalt tends to affect horses more severely affected at the walk, and as the gait increases in speed, clinical signs disappear.

 Some horses are affected in both hind legs, while others may only be affected in one hind limb.

-Scientist and veterinarian researchers still are unable to tell us exactly what stringhalt in horses is caused by, however, it does appear to be two types of stringhalt in horses:
+Scientists and veterinary researchers still are unable to tell us exactly what stringhalt in horses is caused by, however, there does appear to be two types of stringhalt in horses: